base2solutions/DevOpsHandbook/AWS/jenkins-deployment.md

 ### Deploy Jenkins via Packer:
  * Install [Packer](https://www.packer.io/downloads.html)
  * Log in to GitHub > navigate to [DualNFS Repo](https://github.com/base2solutions/777x.dual) > go into Packer directory and download the baseJenkinsECS.json template file.
- * Donwload the script files used in by the template in the scripts folder.
+ * Download the script files used in by the template in the scripts folder.
  * Start Packer Build process:
  >     packer build baseJenkinsECS.json
  * Once the build process has been completed, sign into [AWS Console](http://internal-base2.signin.aws.amazon.com/) > Click on Services and click EC2